About Clinical Trials

 Disease: Obesity

-Status: Enrollment was recently completed with the best performance among the seven sites on the trial.
-A new study will open next year.
+Status: Enrolment was recently completed with the best performance among the seven sites on the trial.
+A new study will open next year

 Device: Duodenal mucosal resurfacing with thermal energy by endoscopy